b23prodtm/balena-sound/README.md

 ### Spotify login (optional)

-By default, balenaSound Spotify Connect works with free accounts and won't login to your Spotify account, this means that it will work via your local network only.
+balenaSound Spotify Connect works with only Spotify Premium accounts (due to the use of the [librespot](https://github.com/librespot-org/librespot) library).
-To make your device visible on Spotify Connect via the Internet requires a premium account.
-To enable the login you can add your username/e-mail and password, which are set with two environment variables: `SPOTIFY_LOGIN` and `SPOTIFY_PASSWORD`.
+To enable Spotify login you can add your username/e-mail and password, which are set with two environment variables: `SPOTIFY_LOGIN` and `SPOTIFY_PASSWORD`.  **Note:** this is only required if you want to use Spotify Connect via the internet, the login is not required on local networks.

 ## Connect